-We had the opportunity this summer to do a multi-day lake circuit instead of our river trip but I couldn’t get over how much work would be involved with the numerous portages we’d have to do.
-This might be doable with canoes, but we prefer to kayak and I’m a stand up paddleboarder.
-Add our son’s toy kayak that we brought along, and we had 3 vessels for our one family alone!
-A lake circuit with portages was not an option for us!
+Multiple portages between lakes might be doable with canoes, but we prefer to kayak and stand up paddleboard.
+Also, add our son’s toy kayak that we brought along, and we had three vessels for our one family alone!
+A lake circuit with portages was unfortunately not an option for us.

-This year, we chose to paddle the Columbia River for several reasons but one of the biggest factors was warmth and calmness of the water.
-We wanted the kids to be able to swim and play in the water, we wanted to relax on our trip without worries of hypothermia should somebody fall overboard, and we wanted to enjoy ourselves without constantly thinking of the next set of rapids around the corner.
+There were a few reasons that we chose the Columbia River.
+But, the most significant factors were the warmth and calmness of the water.
+We wanted the kids to be able to swim and play in the water, but we wanted to relax on our trip without worries of hypothermia should somebody fall overboard.
+Also, we wanted to enjoy ourselves without continually thinking of the next set of rapids around the corner.

 - Do you need a permit to paddle your chosen river?